 We had such a fine day today.
-Trackers started arriving before 7 am, Chick and two of his grandkids, and the first loco fired up at 10:07.54.
+Trackers started arriving before 7 am, and the first loco fired up at 10:07.54.
 We chased a no-green go lite to a bad connection and on we went.
 Three tracks in full use until quitting time at 3 PM.
 Many residents remembered us from last year and several that had to miss last year due to medical appointments made the point to tell us how glad they were that we were back.
 Our POC, Recreation Specialist Nicole Chappell, was most helpful in supporting us her work was a key part of our success.

-Chick’s grandchild Gracie spent much of her day with us greeting and chatting with the residents, most of whom were wheelchair bound.
+Gracie spent much of her day with us greeting and chatting with the residents, most of whom were wheelchair bound.
 It was a blessed sighted to see.
 More that one of us and they as well teared up at the compassion and love she showed for our vets.
 You go Gracie girl!!